 Poison Control Urges Parents to Be Aware

 Dr. Cyrus Rangan, a Medical Toxicologist and Assistant Medical Director at the California Poison Control System, warns parents that caffeinated energy drinks should not be given to children and teens.
-While caffeine is a legal stimulant, a number of these beverages are contain more and more caffeine (and pro suas guarana, which is a caffeine relative), and the bottom line is that there are NO studies whatsoever to determine the safety of these products in children.
+While caffeine is a legal stimulant, many of these beverages contain more and more caffeine (and pro suas guarana, which is a caffeine relative), and the bottom line is that there are NO studies whatsoever to determine the safety of these products in children.

 There’s also a buzz about Alcopops.
 They’re sweet with fruity flavors like “Razzberry” and “Pomegranate Twist.”
 These are favorites among young teens and middle schoolers.
-They look like their non-alcoholic counterparts but they are really flavored malt beverages.
+They look like their non-alcoholic counterparts, but they are really flavored malt beverages.

 Alcopops have roughly the same amount of alcohol as beer, but their high sugar and–in some cases–caffeine content does a great job of masking the flavor and the effect.
 Teen girls report drinking more alcohol more often than their male peers.
 The American Medical Association (AMA) points to the popularity of Alcopops or ‘girlie drinks’ as a significant factor behind the shift.